paulsonkoly/synacor/README.md

 Run is interrupted on either user input or when a break/watch point is hit.
 Then input is either interpreted by the VM debugger or passed to the running bin as user input.
 No protection is implemented for mixing VM commands with inputs, and invalid VM commands probably just die and kill the VM.

+__All numbers are in hex without the leading 0x prefix unless indicated otherwise__

 <dl>
 <dt>exit (or ^D)</dt>
 <dd>Stops the VM</dd>